rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/sharing-images/planning.rst

 malicious intent, contact Rackspace at `cloudimageshelp@rackspace.com <mailto:cloudimageshelp%40rackspace.com>`__.

-Creating Cloud Servers from shared images
+Creating cloud servers from shared images
 -----------------------------------------
-Once an image is shared to a user, they are free to create Cloud Servers from the shared image; they appear in the user’s image list, just like any of their own saved snapshots.
-After a Cloud Server is created from a shared image, any subsequent snapshots that are taken of these new Cloud Servers will be available only to that user, not the user that originally shared the image.
+Once an image is shared to a user, they are free to create servers from the shared image; they appear in the user’s image list, just like any of their own saved snapshots.
+After a new server is created from a shared image, any subsequent snapshots that are taken of these new cloud servers will be available only to that user, not the user that originally shared the image.

-Any Cloud Servers or images created from the shared image will still be available to the consumer, even if the shared image is revoked.
+Any servers or images created from the shared image will still be available to the consumer, even if the shared image is revoked.

 Image sharing and regions
 -------------------------
-Images can only be shared to consumers in the same Rackspace Cloud region.
+Images can only be shared to consumers in the same Rackspace cloud region.

 Costs incurred with shared images